What is a payday loan?

 There are credit unions around the country that can lend you money at a far lower rate than a payday loan.
 They are non-profit organisations which means the interest rates are low as they only aim to cover their costs.
 Members all tend to have a connection whether its living in the same area or working in the same profession.

-The drawback is you need to be a member in order to borrow.
+The drawback is you need to be a member to borrow.
 If you are eligible for a credit union join now and they may be able to help you with a loan in the future.

 Some lenders do offer credit cards to people with bad credit.
-While the interest rate will be higher than the rate offered on standard credit cards it is still far lower than what a payday loan will cost you.
+While the interest rate will be higher than the rate offered on standard credit cards it is still far lower than how much a payday loan will cost you.
 Remember, if you pay your balance in full each month, you’ll never pay interest on a credit card.

 If you have been rejected for credit cards or loans due to a poor credit rating another option could be a bad credit loan.
 You may need someone to act as a guarantor – meaning they will have to repay the debt if you don’t – or put up something you own as collateral.
 You can find out more in our guide to bad credit loans.